zhaohuanqdcn/tp/docs/UserGuide.md

 ---

+## Glossary

+* **CLI**: Command Line Interface.
+A program that accepts text input to execute system functions.
+* **GUI**: Graphic User Interface.
+A system of interactive visual components for computer software.

+---

 ## Features

 This section contains detailed information of each of Recretary's commands, with relevant examples and images to guide